Talk to Food, Like Lovers Do

 “You might know how you feel about your food,” we say, “but how does your food feel about you?”

 As ridiculous as that joke sounds, neuro-gastroenterologists are now suggesting that our relationship with food is in dire need of an upgrade.
 How do we enhance our relationship with food?
 It could be said that we’ve been eating for so long that we forget to appreciate it for what it is.
-We eat most of the food we eat on auto-pilot.
+We eat most of the food on auto-pilot.
 We might appreciate eating a hot, juicy ribeye, our reward for eating fairly well for weeks, but do we appreciate the ham in a ham sandwich?
 Generally, no, because the only reason we eat a ham sandwich is to quell hunger.
-Anti-meat eaters have a point, in this sense, when they suggest that we don’t appreciate that an animal died to nourish us.
-Some anti-meat eaters say not only do we fail to appreciate the fact that an animal died, we choose to disassociate the slab of meat we eat from the animal who died.
+Anti-meat eaters have a point, in this sense, when they suggest that we don’t appreciate that an animal had to die for our self-serving desire to nourish ourselves.
+Some anti-meat eaters say not only do we fail to appreciate the fact that an animal died, we choose to disassociate the slab of meat we eat from the animal.
 We call a piece of cow beef, a piece of pig is pork, and a domestic bird is poultry.
-Poultry might be the exception in common parlance, for we rarely order poultry from a butcher or a restaurant.
-The point, say anti-meat eaters, is to relieve us of the guilt of eating animals.
+Poultry might be the exception in common parlance, for we rarely ask for poultry from a butcher or a restaurant.
+We usually say chicken, duck, etc. The point of this disassociation, say anti-meat eaters, is to relieve ourselves of the guilt of eating animals.
 It might sound foolish since most people over six-years-old know what they’re eating, and we here at Rilaly.com are not suggesting that anyone end or cut back eating meat, but more knowledge about the food we’re eating might serve to aid in digestion.

-Researchers at John Hopkins suggest that our relationship with food also affects the relationships between our two brains communicating in a biological language on the best ways to use or dispose of the food.
+Researchers at John Hopkins suggest that we have a more conscious relationship with food dictated by our two brains communicating in a biological language on the best ways to use or discard the food.

 Our second brain, their research suggests, controls our digestive system. “[It] involves two layers of more than 100 million nerve cells that line our gastrointestinal tract, from our esophagus to our rectum.”
 They label this second brain the enteric nervous system (ENS).